 where $wt:\B(\lam)\lra X^\ast(T^\vee)$ is the weight map of the crystal graph.
 Remarkably, one may also write $\chi_\lam$ as a sum over $\B(\lam+\rho)$, where $\rho$ is the Weyl vector.
 Indeed, several such formulas are known going back to Tokuyama, who gave such an expression in type $A$ by studying certain statistics of strict Gelfand-Tsetlin patterns with top row $\lam+\rho$.
 In each case, one must introduce a \emph{deformation of the Weyl denominator} to modify $\chi_\lam$.
 By the Casselman-Shalika formula, values of spherical Whittaker functions $W_\tau$ of the $p$-adic group $G$ dual to $G^\vee$ can be expressed in terms of such characters, and in fact the same deformation appears naturally in this context.
 It is thus natural to seek a direct connection between Whittaker functions and crystal graphs.

 The goal of this paper is to develop and analyze, using ideas from geometric representation theory, the connection between geometry and the values of Whittaker functions.
 We begin by considering the formal expansion of these functions as a sum of integrals indexed by Mirkovi\'{c}-Vilonen (MV) cycles first introduced in \cite{McN}, which is related to a construction of Braverman, Finkelberg and Gaitsgory \cite{BravGaits, BFG}.
-Using Lusztig's paramentrization, MV cycles may be put in bijection with the canoncial basis $\B(-\infty)$ \cite{Kam1}, so that $W_\tau$ is a formal sum over an infinite crystal graph.
+Using Lusztig's parametrization, MV cycles may be put in bijection with the canoncial basis $\B(-\infty)$ of the upper part of the quantized enveloping algebra (see Section \ref{Sec: canonical} below), so that $W_\tau$ is a formal sum over an infinite crystal graph.